ArcticWarmth/ArcticWarmth/README.md

 - Hello, I’m @ArcticWarmth
 - I’m interested in game development and Discord bots
 - I’m currently learning how code in Java
+- I dont like typescript.
+Its confusing but not at the same time